LoRyder1/LoRyder1.github.io/unit1_projects/ExtremeProgramming.md

     Continuous integration allows for a rhythm to development, it's almost like breathing, you form an idea, you express it, you add it to the system.
 Now your mind is clear, ready for the next idea.

   *Collective Ownership*

     seemingly crazy idea that anyone can change any piece of code in the system at any time, without tests you'd be dead in the water trying to do this.

     - another effect is that because of collective ownership complex code doesn't exist very long.
 If the simplification doesn't work, then the code will be thrown away.
     - prevent complex code from entering the system
+    - increases your feeling of personal power on a project.
+    - spread knowledge of the system around the team
+    - reduces project risk

+  *Pair Programming*

+    - pair programming is a subtle skill, one that you can spend the rest of your life getting good at.
+    - pair programming isn't just one person programming while another watches.
+Just watching someone program is about as interesting as watching grass die in a desert.
+It is a dialog between two people trying to simultaneously program (and analyze and design and test) and understand together how to program better.
+It is a conversation at many levels, assisted by and focused on a computer.
+    - after a few week the junior partner is expected to pick up the larger patterns and notice deviations from those patterns.

+    In a couple of months the gap between the partners is not nearly so noticeable as it was at first.

+    Pair programming works for XP because of communication, and there are few forms of communication more intense than face-to-face.
+So, pair programming works for XP because it encourages communication.
+It is like the analogy of a pool of water.
+When new info is learned it is like putting a drop of dye in the water.
+Because pairs switch so often the info diffuses throughout the team.
+The info becomes richer and more intense as it spreads and is enriched by the experience and insight of everyone on the team.

+    Pair programming is more productive than dividing the work between two programmers and then integrating.
+The resulting code quality is much higher, while one is typing the other is thinking more strategically.

+    Another important component is that some of the practices would not work without it.
+Under stress, people revert.
+They will skip writing tests, they will put off refactoring, they will avoid integrating.
+With a partner watching your partner won't let you skip.
+The chances of ignoring your commitment to the rest of the team is much smaller in pairs than it is when you are working alone.

+    The conversational nature of pair programming also enhances the software development process.
+You quickly learn to talk at many different levels, comparing and contrasting, talking about experiences, the practices you are using and how they can be made better.